 The first is internal communication, the communication between different system components to control such aspects as the charge, temperature, and discharge of the system.
 The BMS has a software system that acts in line with the set minimum and maximum.
 The actions ensure that the battery is always operating within a safe operating environment.

 The second type is external communication, the interface between the Battery Management System and the user, such as the vehicle owner or the equipment operator.
 The values calculated above and the operating parameters are displayed for the user to see.
 The user uses the same interface to change the battery operating parameters and the values the BMS displays.

-Some of the technologies used in the external communications include the CAN-bus common in automobiles, and the DC-BUS used over a power line.
+Some of the technologies used in external communications include the CAN-bus common in automobiles and the DC-BUS used over a power line.
 Other systems use wireless communications such as Wi-Fi or sim cards to communicate the status of the battery.

 It ensures that the battery runs as required and warns you of imminent failures or damage.
 Moreover, it optimizes the functionality of the battery for the smooth running of your machine.